os-swans/apisproject.org/content/investigations/ac.training/index.md

 ![ac images](/images/act-images/act.eq2.png)

 ## Ukraine War-Inspired Training Drills
 While Russia’s military presence in the region is no secret, the videos reveal unexpected details about the training being provided.
-In desert scenes likely filmed in Libya or Mali, Russian instructors guide local troops in artillery, FPV drones, loitering munitions, and trench-style tactics.
+In desert scenes likely filmed in Libya or Mali, Russian instructors guide local troops in artillery, FPV drones, drone-dropped munitions, and trench-style tactics.

-While FPV drones might be useful for reconaissance, and are regularly used by Wagner in the region, trench warfare and long-range artillery have limited use in this kind of conflict.
+FPV drones are likely to be extremely useful for reconaissance, and are regularly used by Wagner personnel in the region.
+The tactic of deploying drone-dropped munitions, typically referring to the use of FPV drones to drop explosive munitions, has become a staple of the conflict in Ukraine.
+In contrast, such methods remain uncommon in the Sahel region.

+Even more surprising, one clip shows soldiers advancing through mock trenches.
+While trench warfare has re-emerged as a feature of the Ukrainian conflict, particularly in eastern Ukraine, it is highly unlikely to have any practical application in the Sahel.

 ![ac images](/images/act-images/act.loitering.png)